Fall Street Tree Planting Will Begin in Early November (NEW)

-Since 2005, the city has planted nearly 7,750 trees along streets and in parks to replace both ash trees lost to the emerald ash borer and other street trees that died or were removed for a variety of other reasons.
-While we continue our replanting efforts, we understand that residents may want a street tree before we arrive in their neighborhood to replant.
-If that’s you, we encourage you to take advantage of the city’s do-it-yourself, resident-sponsored tree planting program (see details below).
+Since 2005, the city has planted nearly 9,000 trees along streets and in parks to replace both ash trees lost to the emerald ash borer and street trees that died or were removed for other reasons.
+While the city continues its replanting efforts, we understand that residents may want a street tree before the city arrives in their neighborhood to replant.
+If that’s you, we encourage you to take advantage of the city’s do-it-yourself, Resident Sponsored Tree Planting program (see details below).

-PLEASE NOTE: The plan contains more potential planting locations than we have the budget to plant.
-Areas that are not able to be planted will be moved to the following year's plan and will be planted during the fall planting season.
+*Please Note: The plan contains more potential planting locations than their is funding to plant.
+Areas not planted will be moved to the following year's plan and will be planted during the fall planting season.
 Areas with a large number of potential planting sites will be planted over several fiscal years.

-If your street is selected for tree planting, you will receive a mailing from the city letting you know that we will be in the area evaluating potential street tree planting locations.
-If you do not want a street tree, please call 734.794.6364 by March 1, 2013 to let us know.
+If your street is selected for tree planting and you have a potential tree planting site, you will receive a mailing notifying you that the city will be in the area evaluating potential street tree planting locations.
+If you do not want a street tree, please call Forestry at 734.794.6364.

 A number of factors are considered when identifying street tree planting locations including proximity to neighboring trees, available rooting space, and location of water shut-off boxes, driveways, and utility service lines.
 Unfortunately not all sites will be suitable for tree planting.
 Selected planting sites will be marked with a green stake or paint.
 Please do not remove the stake/paint or move it to a different location.

 The City's tree planting contractor, Margolis Nursery, will be planting a variety of tree species; diversity will help to protect the urban forest from pests such as the emerald ash borer.
 Due to the large number of trees planted during the season, residents do not get to choose the street tree species that will be planted.
 The City and tree planting contractor will select the tree species after the site has been evaluated.